For

 Reporting Saves Lives

 By fostering a culture of open communication and timely incident reporting, you empower your workers to co-create a safer and healthier workplace.
-Here’s what you can do as an employer:
+Here’s how you can follow through with actions as an employer:

-An officer of the company, including Chief Executives and Board of Directors, can be held accountable for all aspect of the company’s operations.
+An officer of the company, including Chief Executives and Board of Directors, can be held accountable for all aspects of the company’s operations.
 This includes ensuring the safety and health of all employees.

 Failure to implement precautions to safeguard the well-being of employees can potentially lead to imprisonment for up to two years, a fine of up to S$200,000, or both.